raul-izquierdo/english/sources/vocabulary/Social relationships/Relationships and Social Life.md

     ? Él es mi colega : `He is my pal`

 un grupo de amigos = a group of friends
     ?
-Tengo un grupo de amigos con los que salgo los fines de semana : `I have a group of friends I hang out with on weekends`
+Tengo un grupo de amigos con los que salgo los fines de semana : `I have a group of friends I hang out with at weekends`

 ¿Sois amigos? = Are you friends?